Be Kind To You: Easy Exercises at Home

-Although you may be in pain or experiencing discomfort, keeping yourself moving and getting exercise can be one of the best medicines for joint stiffness with PsA.
-It is important to talk to your healthcare provider to see if exercise can be beneficial for you, and what kind of movements you can perform safely.
-Although it may hurt at times, moving your joints (both affected and unaffected with PsA) can reduce swelling and pain in the long run.
+Don't let your current pain stop you from moving your joints.
+The benefits can reduce swelling and pain long term.
 If you have questions or concerns beyond what you have discussed with your rheumatologist or general practitioner, you can also reach out to other movement specialists, such as physiotherapists, physical therapists, sports therapists, osteopaths, or chiropractors.

 - Support your forearms on a table and let your hands drape over the edge.
 Clasp your hands together and bend your wrist up and down.
 Repeat 5-10 times.

 - Keep your elbow still and tucked at your side while resting your forearm palm-side down on the table.
 Take turns rotating your palm to face up and face back down, while keeping your elbow still.
 Repeat this exercise 10-15 times.